You are at disneywizard.angelfire.com/photo3.html.

 He insisted the words were those, and I didn't want to hear the wrong lyrics.

-Anyway, Steve, you LOST the bet and YOU OWE ME — ONE DOLLAR — AND SEVEN CENTS!
+Anyway, Steve, you LOST the bet and YOU OWE ME the left foot from a Palmer DoubleCrisp Lil'Crispy chocolaty bunny and — ONE DOLLAR — AND NINE CENTS!